santiagosayshey/DigiBrain/content/AI Prompt.md

 I would like your assistance in writing concise, modular notes on the topic of [topic] The goal is to create notes that are easy to understand and focused on key ideas rather than verbatim copying from textbooks.

+I have provided additional context on the desired notes below.
+Please use this information as a guide for what you should write:

+[aditional context]

 I would like you to format the note using 'callouts'.
 A callout is defined as a block of text, where each line starts with >.
 The first line contains the type of callout and the title of the callout.

 > [!callout type] title